gospel-desk/www.logstown.com/working-on-a-building/index.md

 song of sorts for Gospel Desk, and specifically for the [Retreat House](/updates/2020/working-on-a-building/).

-This page presents a catalog, culled from YouTube, of 253 recordings of Working on a Building, by 165 artists, grouped according to the two main versions of the song, and roughly ordered within each group by the date recorded (there's more on methodology in an appendix).
-The purpose of this page is to give myself and anyone else interested the raw material for becoming familiar with the breadth and depth of this song.
+This page catalogs 253 recordings of Working on a Building by 165 artists, collected on YouTube.
+They are grouped according to the two main versions of the song, and roughly ordered within each group by the year recorded.
+(See the appendix for more on methodology.)

+The purpose of this page is to make it easier for myself and others to become familiar with the breadth and depth of this song.
 I don't actually want to venture too far into interpretation right now (ever?), but to help you approach the material, I've highlighted twelve recommendations for where to **start**.
 Don't stop there, though.
-There are many individual gems and overarching patterns for you to discover.
+There are many individual gems and overarching patterns here to discover.
 Enjoy!

 #### African American Spiritual